varungohil/varungohil.github.io/proj_pages/meta.md

 there is a significant lack of research in this domain.
 A recent report compared the number of papers published in leading conferences that have focused on exploration of mobile systems, and found the number to be significantly lacking, as compared to server architecture papers.
-We belive this is due to lack of diverse, easy-to-use and well maintained tools.
+We belive this is due to lack of diverse, easy-to-use and well maintained simulation tools.
-The current state of the art simulation tools in the handheld SoC space rely on full system simulators which suffer from multiple drawbacks.
-The primary ones being as follows:
+The current state of the art simulation tools in the handheld SoC space rely on full system simulators which suffer from multiple drawbacks, the primary ones being:
 - Existing tools can simulate relatively older versions of Android.Using older OS versions results in experimentation with older versions of apps, which means that the design space is being explored for older applications, and not the